-With almost the entire world in a total lockdown in order to fight this pandemic, several victims of abuse have no other option other than to isolate with their sexual, physical, and emotional abusers.
+There are so many people out there, who probably don’t have any options other than being with their abusers because they are helpless or financially dependent on them.
 If you are one of these victims, and you are trying to find ways to protect yourself from your tormentor, here are a few things you can do, to deal with this horrible situation you are in.

-Here Are 8 Things You Can Do When Stuck With An Abusive Person
+Here Are 8 Things You Can Do To Protect Yourself From An Abusive Person

 1. Always be prepared.

 When you are stuck with an abusive person, then the very first thing that you need to do is to keep yourself prepared.
-Isolating with your abuser means that you can never be sure when things will escalate and take a dark turn, so it’s important that you know what to do when it does.
+You can never be sure when things will escalate and take a dark turn, so it’s important that you know what to do when it does.

 Prepare an emergency bag (in secret, of course) which will consist of some clothes, your car keys, medicines, money, credit card, shoes, and some food.
 Also make sure that your mobile phone is always fully charged so that you can contact helpline numbers, the police or your friends whenever you need it.
 In case you have children, teach them a code word or a safety word, to help them understand when to leave with you and not ask a ton of questions.